 Hydrangeas are native to Asia and the Americas, with each species originating in a different region.
 Most common species are from Asia, spread across China, Korea, and Japan, while the Smooth Hydrangea and Oakleaf Hydrangea are native to the North American continent.

 These plants prefer moderate climates, with most growing best in USDA Zones 3-8.
-They are tolerant of colder temperatures but still require cold protection over winter to preserve the buds for flowering the following season.
+They tolerate colder temperatures but still require cold protection over winter to preserve the buds for flowering the following season.
 Some species can also be grown in warmer climates, such as H. macrophylla and H. paniculata, but most flower better in cooler weather.

 Hydrangeas are usually grown from nursery plants for the quickest flowering.
-They are available in fall for an early establishment or in spring with some greenery on them.
+They are available in the fall for an early establishment or in spring with some greenery.
 Once planted, they should flower within the first year, but it may take longer to bloom in some instances.

 You can also grow Hydrangeas from seed, but this is a far less common practice due to the difficulty of collecting seeds and the time it takes the plants to develop.
 Due to hybridization, the mature plants will also not match the parent.
-But, if you have some time on your hands, this practice does make for a fun gardening experiment.
+But, if you have some time, this practice makes for a fun gardening experiment.

 Due to their popularity, Hydrangeas are available at most nurseries and garden centers.
 You can also opt to purchase online if you prefer.
-Be sure to prepare in advance as specialized cultivars tend to sell out quickly.
+Prepare in advance, as specialized cultivars tend to sell out quickly.

 Planting Hydrangeas